RyanHope/PyViewX/Readme.rst

 PyViewX
 =======

-|pyviewx| is library for communicating with eye trackers via the iViewX server
+``pyviewx`` is library for communicating with SensoMotoric Instruments (SMI) eye trackers via iViewX.
-software from SensoMotoric Instruments.

 Here's a basic example of usage::

-	from pyviewx.client import iViewXClient
+	from pyviewx import iViewXClient
 	from panglery import Pangler
 	from twisted.internet import reactor